SCOPE-MOVE evidence explorer for method selection

 • For meta-analysis, classifier metrics are analysed on the logit scale and back-transformed to proportions for display.

-• The manuscript pooled line represents a participant-weighted meta-regression orientation for the selected subset, using the manuscript covariate set where available.
+• The covariate-adjusted orientation line represents a browser-side orientation estimate for the selected subset, using the review covariate set where available.
 The simple pooled line is a random-effects line with no covariates.

-• The manuscript covariate pooled line uses the manuscript covariate set: centred number of behaviour classes, centred validation folds, missingness indicators, test environment, test protocol, and behaviour domain.
+• The covariate-adjusted orientation line uses the review covariate set: centred number of behaviour classes, centred validation folds, missingness indicators, test environment, test protocol, and behaviour domain.

 • Covariates that are constant or effectively unavailable in the filtered subset are dropped from that pooled-line calculation and listed under the plot.